FabianHoltkoetter/ORFAP/Documents/documentation/Technical Documentation.md

 ### Flowchart for the crawling process
 \ ![FAPCrawler crawling process](images/Crawler_schematics.png)

+#### Detailed listing of the proceedings of the crawling process
+1. Start the crawler via a REST command, either by using the "Crawler"-Button in the GUI or by just sending the command to http://10.28.2.166/crawler.
+The command has the following syntax: http://\<serverIPAddress/crawler\>/crawlIntoBackend?year=\<year\>(&month=\<month\>)
+The year must be a number, so must the month.
+If just the year is provided, the full year will be crawled.
+Months can be given as discrete months or in ranges, e.g. 1-7.
+The part in () brackets is optional.
+2. The crawler now starts the crawling process.
+This process is divided in several steps.
+3. The list of all airlines available is downloaded from the transtats server and they are saved in a hashmap.
+Also all airlines already in the database are requested and saved into a set.
+4. The list of all markets available is downloaded from the transtats server and they are saved in a hashmap.
+Also all markets already in the database are requested and saved into a set.
+5. The given year and month or months, are extracted and a loop is created, starting with the first given month, ending with the last given month.
+6. The T100D database is queried for all routes originating in the NYC market, going to other markets in the US, in the first given month.
+7. The route pipeline is created.
+8. The zip-file containing the routes is extracted entry by entry and pushed into the route pipeline.
+9. Routes are created from the given entry.
+10. Invalid routes are filtered.
+11. Airlines and markets used in the created route and not already in the database are written into the database.
+12. The route is written into the database
+13. Step 6 to 12 are done for the on-time-database, now creating (logical) flights instead of routes.
+14. If there is more than one month to be crawled, steps 6 to 13 are repeated for every given month.

 ### Definitions
 * **Route:**  Information available on a monthly base.
 They contain the number of passengers going from one market to the other in the given month.
 The information for number of passengers is always given as a route with the date of the first day of the corresponding month.